Sticking close to home with your crew this Spring Break? (Same here. Hence all this research.)

 Spring Break in March in the Twin Cities?

 Ideas for the first week of spring break in the Minneapolis-St Paul metro area!
-Many of these activities you can do all month long.
+Many of these activities you can do all month long.Â

-Can Can Wonderland Miniature Golf
+Can Can Wonderland Mini Golf

 1225 Estabrook Dr, St Paul, MN 55103

-So much more than shopping at SCHEELS!
+March 6 More than shopping at SCHEELS!

 8301 Flying Cloud Dr., Eden Prairie, MN 55344